amuamushu/adv_avod_ssn/README.md

 `ckpt_indices`: This value specifies which model checkpoint to use for inference.
   - Every couple of steps during training, the current trained model is saved to a checkpoint.

+#### Configuration Files:

+## Experimental Configurations
+Each shell script references multiple `.config` files: one for training the model and one or more for inference.
+These are found under `./avod/configs`.

+### `model_config`:
+Contains configurations for the object detection model.
+Notable configurations are:
+- `model_name`: Should be `avod_model` for all the experiments we run.
+- `checkpoint_name`: The name of the experiment checkpoint.
+This determines what folder the outputs are saved to.
+- `is_adversarial`: A boolean value defaulted to False.
+Train the model adversarially and runs adversarial inference if True, otherwise train the model normally.
+- `adv_epsilon`: The epsilon to use for our perturbation.
+Only used if the model is being trained or running inference adversarially.

+### `train_config`:
+- `pretrained_ckpt`: What checkpoint to continue training from.
+This would be used and should be updated as the model is being fine-tuned.

+### `eval_config`:
+- `dataset_dir`: The dataset used for training and infernece.
+- `pretrained_chkpt`: What trained model checkpoint to use for inference.
+This is useful if the inference `.config` file is different from the training `.config` file.

 ### Viewing Results
 #### AP Scores: